mrisher/smtp-sts/mta-sts.md

 * _version_: (plain-text, required).
 Currently only "STS1" is supported.
 * _mode_:(plain-text, required).
 If "enforce", the receiving MTA requests that messages be delivered only if they conform to the STS policy.
-If "report-only" the receiving MTA requests that failure reports be delivered, as specified by the `rua` parameter.
+If "report" the receiving MTA requests that failure reports be delivered, as specified by the `rua` parameter.
 * _mx_: MX patterns (comma-separated list of plain-text MX match patterns,